OKLAHOMA SOCIETY OF CERTIFIED PUBLIC ACCOUNTANTS BY-LAWS

 (5) The act of a majority of the directors present at a meeting at which there is a quorum shall constitute an act of the Board of Directors, except where otherwise provided by law or these by-laws, and shall be recorded in the official minutes of the Board of Directors.

-(6) Only in cases where the Board of Directors' action on a matter is required within ten days after the matter arises as determined by the Chairman, notices providing full information relative to the matter and proxy authorization forms requiring a vote shall be provided to each Director at the last known address as reflected in the official records of the Society.
+(6) Only in cases where the Board of Directors' action on a matter is required within ten days after the matter arises as determined by the Chair, notices providing full information relative to the matter and proxy authorization forms requiring a vote shall be provided to each Director at the last known address as reflected in the official records of the Society.
 Proxy votes of a majority of the full Board of Directors, received by mail, facsimile, or electronic format will determine the official action of the Board in regard to that specific matter and be recorded in the official records of the Board of Directors.

 5.4 REMOVAL OR VACANCY: